TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sql-sdk-java-performance.md

 />

 #  Azure Cosmos DB SQL API high latency issues
-Most users are able to resolve their Java SDK Performance isssue with the following steps.
+Most users are able to resolve their Java SDK Performance issue with the following steps.

 ## **Recommended Steps**